How it works.

 as well as lists of highs and lows, and all time records.|

-The Raspberry Pi is powered by a Nextbase power bank which ensures it continues
+The Raspberry Pi is powered a solar power and battery system,

 This being an automatic system, it doesn't normally require any human intervention.

 However, if faults occur, then they first have to be noticed, and then fixed.

 Sometimes these fault can be quickly fixed, at other times it may take days or weeks.

 Back up systems are designed to make sure that most times data is not actually lost,

 and that summary archive data can be corrected.
 It can take time to correct these